takomachan/umu/README.md

 ## Example

 > [!NOTE]
-> This chapter will be migrated to a separate document, the Programming Guide.
+> This chapter will be moved to a separate document, the Programming Guide.

 ### Atom